-People who suffer from schizophrenia are less likely to recognize, or have recognized by others, a physical illness.
+People with schizophrenia are less likely to recognize, or have recognized by others, a physical illness.
 It is, therefore, important that the attending physician ask specific questions to uncover any ailments.
-People with this disorder are subject to higher incidence of suicide, smoking, caffeine ingestion, alcohol or substance abuse, selfneglect, obesity, heart disease, and diabetes - as a result they have a higher than normal mortality rate.
+People with this disorder are subject to higher incidence of smoking, caffeine ingestion, alcohol or substance abuse, self neglect, obesity, heart disease, and diabetes.
+As a result, they have a higher than normal mortality rate.
 They should be monitored on a regular basis for cardiovascular disease, diabetes, respiratory and genitourinary problems, and conditions involving the endocrine and neurological systems.
-The physician or psychiatrist with primary clinical responsibility for the ill person should monitor for these and other physical illnesses, along with psychiatric symptoms.
+The physician or psychiatrist with primary clinical responsibility should monitor for these and other physical illnesses, along with psychiatric symptoms.
 They should also perform reassessments along with physical examinations every year.

-CHAPTER 9: Medical Comorbidity of Schizophrenia
+Medical Comorbidity of Schizophrenia